Ring Shout: Nana Jean

 Serving as the leader of the trio, Nana Jean has the strongest connection to the Gullah culture and the ring shouts in her barn.
 Despite Maryse's doubts about Jean's old ways, she continues to regard her with praise.
 Nana Jean operates the barn in Georgia and uses her skills to make "Mama's Water", a way to ward off evil, and spread it throughout the rest of Georgia.
 Nana Jean called to the trio from their lives to be recruited by her in Macon to fight against the Ku Kluxes.

 Ku Kluxes

 The demonic forces summoned by the Ku Klux Klan, Ku Kluxes are indistinguishable from human members of the Klan, except to those who have "the sight".
 They can walk on all fours, grow huge torsos, stand nine feet tall, and have sharp claws, contorted limbs, spiky teeth, long snouts, and more grotesque features.
 Ku Kluxes are notable for their weak eyes, but strong noses.
 When they die, they crumble to ash.
-After their death, people who don't have "the sight" will not be able to see the parts of their monstrous characteristics.
+After their death, people who don't have "the sight" will not be able to see their monstrous characteristics.
 These monstrosities were summoned by the Second Klan on Devil's Night at Stone Mountain.